Have you ever thought about why you purchase products or services from certain brands or companies?

 To help you determine your target audience, you will want to ask yourself the following questions about your ideal client?
 This client could be a real company that you dream to work with or a hypothetical company that checks all the right boxes for you.

-- How much money does my potential client make?
+- How much money does your potential client make?

 - How many employees do they have?